chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 The 2 main questions of the case study are:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual users use Cyclistic bikes differently?
 2. How can Cyclistic design marketing strategies aimed at converting casual riders into annual members?

 The purpose of this project is to identify any potentially useful trends found in the data for each user type (member and casual).
 I mainly focused on segregating the data by the user type, followed by the days of the week and months of the year in order to find any difference between the usage of members and casual users throughout different time periods.
 Additionally, I will also point out any unsual characteristics of the data that I come across.